Design fără titlu - 2024-10-31T002617.672

 The Village of White Houses

-From the center of the village, head towards Trascău Fortress.
-A gentle half-hour climb will take you into the midst of the ruins of the fortress built in the 13th century by the vice-voivode of Transylvania, a witness to the tumultuous history of the area.
-The terrain of Piatra Secuiului, dominated by rocks and canyons, is the preferred destination for those seeking thrills: paragliding, climbing, or caving.
-Rimetea, "the village of white houses," is the only Romanian village to have been awarded the Europa Nostra prize by the European Commission for the conservation of tangible cultural heritage.
-Visit the Ethnographic Museum for a journey back in time: with a collection of over 11,000 items, its rooms tell the story of the lives of generations of inhabitants in the area and their occupations—mining, metallurgy, and wood processing.
+Rimetea, 'the village of white houses,' is the only Romanian village awarded the Europa Nostra prize by the European Commission for the conservation of tangible cultural heritage.
+Visit the Ethnographic Museum for a journey back in time: with a collection of over 11,000 items, its rooms tell the story of the lives of generations of local inhabitants and their occupations—mining, metallurgy, and wood processing.
 The village's old water mill, dating back to the 18th century, is still occasionally used by locals.

 THE TRASCĂU MOUNTAINS